aknd/schemulous/README.md

 While the fluent API and method chaining in `schemulous` offer a concise and readable way to define schemas, it comes with a trade-off.
 Every method in the chain, even if not used, gets bundled in the final build, potentially increasing the size of your application.

-To cater to developers who prefer a leaner approach, `schemulous` offers a minimalist version.
-This version allows you to import only the functionalities you need, ensuring a smaller footprint.
+To cater to developers who prefer a leaner approach, `schemulous` offers a minimalist version. **Importantly, even in this minimalist version, you can access and utilize all the features of `schemulous`.** This version allows you to import only the functionalities you need, ensuring a smaller footprint without compromising on the feature set.

 ### How to Use the Minimalist Version?